-Using established ESG processes, and as part of the Impact Management System, we have developed a tool to help evaluate the materiality of negative pathways.
-We have also developed an approach to ranking them based on the severity of the problem, relevance to Dream's operations, and mitigation difficulty.
+As part of the Impact Management System, established ESG processes are utilized, and we have developed a tool to help evaluate the materiality of negative pathways.
+We have also developed an approach to ranking them based on the severity of the problem, relevance to Dream's operations, and mitigation efforts needed.
 This has helped us understand the potential negative impacts of our business and develop mitigation strategies, where possible.
 We have identified three primary negative pathways, all of which overlap with ESG risks previously identified and reported on.
 These are: greenhouse gas emissions related to cement manufacturing; waste as a construction by-product; and the energy, water, and waste profile of buildings over their lifespans.

-We are working to expand our negative impact management strategy to better manage the negative impacts of our activities on an individual asset basis.
-We are committed to reviewing the negative pathways and mitigation strategies at development planning meetings, and firmwide on an annual basis through our business planning process.
+We are working to expand our negative impact management strategy to manage the negative impacts of our activities on an individual asset basis.
+We are committed to reviewing the negative pathways and mitigation strategies at development planning meetings and on an annual basis through our business planning process.